 - Consider that weight is an outcome of which we don’t have entire control over – despite what diet culture tells you.
 Focus on balanced meals and snacks for energy and enjoyment to remove dieting behaviours.

-Despite what we have been led to believe for a REALLY LONG TIME, thin does not equal healthy and weight loss is an outcome of which we don’t have entire control.
-Instead of living in this diet culture society, let’s shift gears to respect our bodies and stop viewing food through an all or nothing lens.
+Despite what we have been led to believe for a REALLY LONG TIME, thin does not equal healthy.
+And weight loss is an outcome of which we don’t have entire control.
+Instead of living in this diet culture society, let’s shift gears to respect our bodies.
+Let’s stop viewing food through an all or nothing lens.
 Let’s work towards meaningful and sustainable behaviours that will ultimately lead to real health.
 Our dietitians provide nutrition counselling to help with this!